 All the macros are defined in the text header $CIN_DAT/dlfcn/BlendAlgebraStart for Blend Algebra and the analogous header BlendProgramStart for Blend Program in the same dlfcn subdirectory of the Cinelerra installation directory.
 These headers are prepended to the user functions during compilation.
 The user with a basic C knowledge can easily understand what happens in these headers.

 Of course, you can use any valid C statements inside user functions.
-As they are linked with -lm, the standard C math library, and of course with glibc, almost any mathematical or C library function can be called.
+As they are linked with -lm, the standard C math library and with glibc, almost any mathematical or C library function can be called.
 C-style comments can also be used, and are welcome.

 Usually the script is executed by the respective CINELERRA-GG plugin when a user function is to be compiled.
 But the script can also be run by the user explicitly.
 Execution can be controlled by options starting with the '-' character, the first argument not starting with '-' being the function name to compile.
 The following options are recognized: